CAIJ-UW/ATIP-OCR/README.md

 Inside the access-to-information-ocr-master folder, our working directory, create a new folder.
 You can call this folder whatever you like.
 If you are using one of the sample data files in the Sample-Files folder, you might name the folder after the sample record you are processing by calling it "A-2017-00078".

-To create this subfolder, enter the following into your computer's Terminal:
+The basic formula is:
 ```
 mkdir subfolder-name
 ```
-So, if you are going to call this folder "A-2017-00078", you would write:
+So, if you are going to call this folder "A-2017-00078", you would enter the following into your computer's Terminal:
 ```
 mkdir A-2017-00078
 ```